PatrickAlphaC/hackathon_scraper/README.md

 Have fun!

+### Testing
+Note: Due to github rate limiting you have to test each one at a time

+Run run `cd tests; pytest -v` or to run a single test `cd tests; pytest -v -k test_repo_has_keyword`

 ### TODO
-1. Github organizations not accounted for
+- [x] Github organizations accounted for
-2. If a hackathon has multiple pages of submissions it only gets the first page
+- [x] If a hackathon has multiple pages of submissions it only gets the first page
-3. Gitlab not accounted for
+- [ ] Gitlab accounted for
-4. Integration with other hackathon platforms (Devfolio, Gitcoin)
+- [ ] Devfolio Integration
+- [ ] Gitcoin integration
-5. More analytics metrics should be outputted
+- [ ] More analytics metrics
+- [ ] Github OAuth key added so we don't get rate limited and have to run induvidual tests